simon-lang/lens-panorama/README.md

 shared templates with server side rendering (secondary priority)

+Localisation as first class feature from day 1

+Process shift: move to GitHub issues for issue tracking, even if just internally.

+COULD consider open-sourcing this.
+If we are happy enough with it.
+At least the purely frontend component.

 nginx rule so I can link to lens.org/app and it uses pushState from there. no more `/lens` namespace